B2B marketing for IT companies

 What makes marketing for IT companies different from software development agencies?

 Buyers, budgets, and buying cycles.
 IT buyers are more risk-focused and procurement-gated; budgets blend project and recurring revenue; cycles are shorter but more compliance-heavy.
-Marketing that works for a dev agency (case studies + thought leadership) needs to be re-weighted for IT firms toward references, certifications, and vendor-of-record relationships.
+Marketing that works for a dev agency (case studies plus thought leadership) needs to be re-weighted for IT firms toward references, certifications, and vendor-of-record relationships.
+The proof mechanisms are also different: a software dev agency proves itself through technical writing and architecture decisions; an IT firm proves itself through compliance certifications, named client references in specific verticals, and demonstrated SLA track record.
+The buyer for IT services is more often making an operational risk decision than an innovation bet, which means the entire marketing surface needs to be calibrated for risk reduction rather than capability demonstration.

 Should IT companies invest in content marketing?